thaquib/BoltBuddy/README.md

 BoltBuddy is a lightweight PHP project that provides a small web interface and includes `adminer.php` for database management.
 This repository contains basic files to run a local PHP site and a `data/` directory for application data using SQLite.

+Our database is running on SQLite.
+Which means there is no external database server.
+The entire database is stored in one file, and any database transactions modify that file.

+This repo has everything setup so that when you start the server on your local machine, the database tables are available to the app right away.
 ## Contents
 - `index.php` — application entry point.
 - `adminer.php` — Adminer single-file database management tool (if present).